dylan-jayatilaka/dylan-jayatilaka.github.io/_posts/2014-10-17-designing-circulant-hamiltonians-for-quantum-computing.md

 ## Designing a Hamiltonian with a certain circulant structure

 By “designing” the matrix we mean choosing the energy eigenvalues for the Hamiltonian in order to achieve a desired circulant structure.
 We do not mean actually finding a real physical system with these eigenvalues.
 That is a much more difficult task alluded to in the introduction.

-This is actually fairly trivial.
+Obtaining the eigenvalues associated with a given circulant matrix is actually fairly trivial.
 All that is requited is to take the inverse discrete Fourier transform of the defining vector of the circulant matrix.

 *Theorem*